 No other Thanksgiving dinner recipe is quite as iconic as homemade green bean casserole.
 It's reminiscent of days gone by—especially when it's made the old-fashioned way without shortcuts (no canned condensed soups here).
-Mushrooms, cheese, white wine, shallots, pancetta, and fresh green beans will convert haters of the traditional vegetable casserole to Team Green Bean.
+Mushrooms, cheese, french fried onions, and fresh green beans will convert haters of the traditional vegetable casserole to Team Green Bean.

 Get the recipe: Green Bean Casserole with French Fried Onions

 There's nothing like homemade bread, so why not give your family and friends the best possible rolls this Thanksgiving?
 Stick with the buttery yeast dough or try one of our favorite variations: